caiyuqing/Open-DPSM/Readme.md

 **The toolbox provides functions for (1) Visual event extraction from video input; (2) Pupil response prediction/modeling; (3) Interactive plotting.
 Open-DPSM can be used in two ways:**

 - [GUI](#gui): [main_app.py](main_app.py) (For those who don't use Python, a .exe form of the GUI can be found on https://osf.io/qvn64/.
 Download *Open-DPSM.zip* and unzip it.
 The GUI version of Open-DPSM can be started directly by running *Open-DPSM.exe*.
 Please note that the *App_fig* folder should at the same directory as the .exe.
+The executable file will take about 10-second to open.
 Also, using this form means that the user accepts all the default parameters as they cannot be changed.)
 - [Code](#code): [main.py](main.py)

 **Both contain notes and instructions and should be mostly self-explanatory.
 See the two main scripts for details.
 Refer to this page for details for each step.**